apache/amoro/docs/admin-guides/deployment.md

 ## Download the distribution

 All released package can be downloaded from [download page](../../../download/).
-You can download amoro-x.y.z-bin.zip (x.y.z is the release number), and you can also download the runtime packages for each engine version according to the engine you are using.
+You can download apache-amoro-x.y.z-bin.tar.gz (x.y.z is the release number), and you can also download the runtime packages for each engine version according to the engine you are using.
 Unzip it to create the amoro-x.y.z directory in the same directory, and then go to the amoro-x.y.z directory.

 ## Source code compilation